-An orthopedic and trauma surgeon like James P DeVellis is responsible for the diagnosis, treatment, and prevention of various musculoskeletal problems, and particularly the joints and bones.
+An Orthopedic Anesthesiologist and trauma surgeon like James P DeVellis is responsible for the diagnosis, treatment, and prevention of various musculoskeletal problems, and particularly the joints and bones.
 As such, they are internal movement specialists, understanding the nerves, muscles, tendons, and ligaments like no other medical specialist.
 They offer both local and general work and often encourage people to voluntarily seek treatment as soon as possible so that they can avoid surgery and opioid medication.
 Indeed, the opioid epidemic continues to expand through the country and medical professionals play a vital role to help reduce that.
+And how do you prevent opioid abuse?
+Suboxone can also deliver relief from opioid cravings, and that can make addiction recovery possible, but the medication should only be used in accordance with a comprehensive treatment program at Klinic.
 Unfortunately, there continue to be allegations that physicians do not check their patients’ medical history enough, with almost daily news items about people getting away with doctor shopping simply by presenting as an old fox.

 James P DeVellis on What Trauma and Orthopedic (T&O) Specialists Do

 There are two main elements to the role of a T&O specialist:

 - Trauma, dealing with acute injuries to the musculoskeletal system.
 This includes fractures, breaks, and dislocations.
 This can be something minor, such as a low energy fracture in an elderly patient, to something major such as a road traffic accident.
 Alternatively, it can be in relation to joint and bone infections.

 - Degenerative and congenital conditions, tumors, and infections.